ContextPilot: Fast Long-Context Inference via Context Reuse

-\mypar{Context traversal} In multi-turn conversations, \textsc{RAGBoost} updates node context lengths by traversing the index using the stored search path.
+\mypar{Context traversal} In multi-turn conversations, \textsc{ContextPilot} updates node context lengths by traversing the index using the stored search path.
 Starting from the root, it sequentially follows indices along the path until reaching the target node, then performs the update.
-Traversal costs $O(h)$ and completes in around 5~$\mu$s.
+Traversal costs $O(h)$ and is subsumed by the search overhead above.